I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 How do I package my shipment properly?

-If you are reusing packaging materials make sure:
+If you are reusing packaging materials, make sure that…

-- that any old labels are removed or completely obscured with black marker.
-Boxes with all-over printing of logos etc. are not a good choice.
+- Any old labels are removed or completely obscured with black marker.
+Boxes covered with logos are not a good choice.

-- that the container is big enough to comfortably hold the contents and packaging material so that it can be securely sealed after inspection,
+- The container is big enough to comfortably hold the contents and packaging material so it can be securely sealed after inspection.

-- that it has at least one side that is at least 6” x 8” (domestic) or 7” X 9” (international) so the label can be affixed without distortion,
+- It has at least one side that is at least 6” x 8” (domestic) or 7” X 9” (international) so the label can be affixed without distortion.

-- that the label is affixed with clear packing tape or document pouch; when shipping with documentation such as a CI, use a document pouch (available from stockroom),
+- The label is affixed with clear packing tape or document pouch; when shipping with documentation such as a CI, use a document pouch (available from stockroom).

-- that there is packing material if needed to cushion the contents (the stockroom has recycled packing peanuts and bubble wrap free to anyone to use),
+- There is packing material to cushion the contents (the stockroom has recycled packing peanuts and bubble wrap free for anyone to use).

-- that the package is left unsealed for inspection.
+- The package is left unsealed for inspection.

 How do I ship material on dry ice?